ljarasius/ausnog-2025/pages/tac.md

 PR1845344 raised.
 Making some progress.

 <!--
 Our escalation is successful.
-Yay!
+Awesome!

 After a few questions back and forth to understand the case, the engineer sends us this output that they found.
 We can see that the BFD daemon stops seeing messages, however doesn't log anything about dropping the session and keeps on transmitting messages.
 This is exactly the behaviour we have been seeing, as the session stays marked as Up on the MX, and these transmitting messages continue until our usual BGP down message followed by BFD being torn down due to nothing for it to be attached to.